David Zippel

-David Joel Zippel (born May 17, 1954) is an American musical theatre lyricist, director, and producer.
+David Joel Zippel (born May 17, 1954) is an American musical theatre and film lyricist, composer, songwriter, director, and producer.

 Early life and education

-Zippel was born and raised in Easton, Pennsylvania in the Lehigh Valley region of eastern Pennsylvania.
+Zippel was born on May 17, 1954, in Easton, Pennsylvania, in the Lehigh Valley region of eastern Pennsylvania.
 Falling in love with theater as a child, Zippel first articulated his life's ambition to become a lyricist and director in junior high school.